The commutative algebra part of OSCAR provides functionality for dealing with

 - modules over all rings above.

-Every multivariate polynomial ring in OSCAR comes equipped with a monomial ordering according to which the polynomials are stored and displayed.
+Each multivariate polynomial ring in OSCAR comes equipped with a monomial ordering according to which the polynomials are stored and displayed.
 Independently of this ordering, standard bases can be computed with respect to any monomial ordering: The

 Our main focus in this chapter is on multivariate polynomial rings over fields (exact fields supported by OSCAR).
 Where not indicated otherwise, the presented functions also apply to polynomial rings over $\mathbb Z$.